dobriban/EigenEdge/README.md

 of methods for working with eigenvalue distributions of large random matrices.
 The focus is on covariance-type, or "general Marchenko-Pastur" distributions.

-These tools can be used in high-dimensional statistics, wireless communications, finance, among other areas.
+These tools can be used in high-dimensional statistics, wireless communications, and finance, among other areas.

 ## Contents